Sales Tax Calculator

 To add tax, multiply the pretax price by one plus the tax rate.
 To extract tax from a total, divide the total by one plus the tax rate to find the original price, then subtract to find the tax amount.

-When extracting tax, the before-tax amount is found by dividing the total by (1 + rate/100).
+When extracting tax from a tax-inclusive total, the before-tax amount is found by dividing the total by (1 + rate/100), and the tax amount is the difference between the total and the before-tax amount.

 Important Notes: